EliaRigo/introsde-2017-assignment-1/README.md

 In particular:
 * The **dao** package contains the PeopleStore class necessary to perform the operation of marshaling, unmarshalling and JSONification.
 * The **model** package contains all the model class of our service (Person.java and ActivityPerson.java)
-* The **default** package contains the "logical" classes: ActivityProfileReader.java, MarshallingJAXB.java and XPATHController.java.
+* The **default** package contains the "logical" classes: PeopleReader.java, MarshallingJAXB.java and XPATHController.java.

 The **out** folder contains an example of generated output by the task of the assignment (new_people.xml and new_people.json)